Struct serde_cbor::Serializer

 type SerializeStructVariant = StructSerializer<'a, W>

-Type returned from serialize_struct_variant
+Type returned from serialize_struct_variant for serializing the

 content of the struct variant.
 Read more